abdullahalzubaer/Some-Useful-Functions/README.md

 ### Check if n number of columns from two different dataframe are identical or not

+> The order must be the same as it is given to cols1 and cols2

 ```python
 def are_multiple_columns_identical(df1, cols1, df2, cols2):
     """